csswizardry/csswizardry.github.com/_posts/2014-05-02-my-trello-workflow.md

 The beauty of a Kanban board—aside from their excellent way of organising things—is that they are easily read at a glance.
 A Kanban board gives a great visual overview of the state and health of a project without having to read or research a single thing.
-A mass of cards in <i>Implementation done</i>?
+Is there a mass of cards piling up in <i>Implementation done</i>?
 Perhaps your Product Owner needs a hand UATing stuff, or you need more test engineers.
 A load of red labels on the board?
-Perhaps you need to write more test to avoid bugs.
+Perhaps you need to write more tests to avoid bugs.
 One person’s avatar appearing more than anyone else’s?
 Perhaps you need to try and lighten their workload.

 A well-managed board allows you to spot bottlenecks in your process, and gauge the state of a project very, _very_ quickly.